linrunner/tlp-doc/support/optimizing.rst

 .. note::

-    * TLP's parameters must always be specified for all profiles, i.e. `_AC`, `_BAT` and `_SAV` where applicable, otherwise, parameters from the configured profiles may unintentionally spill over to the unconfigured ones.
+    * TLP's parameters must always be specified for all TLP profiles, i.e. `_AC`, `_BAT` and `_SAV` where applicable, otherwise, parameters from the configured profiles may unintentionally spill over to the unconfigured ones.
 Therefore all parameters are listed below, the one